Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 Gramps added, "I'm a little peckish too!"

 But he was eager, "Can't we eat later?
-I want to find Nia and Dromarch as soon as **possible**!"
+I want to find Nia and Dromarch **as soon as **possible!"
 Then his belly rumbled, refusing to help him.

 "Mehehehehheh!
 Stomach of Rex-Rex tell different story!"